Boulder Valley School District

 Adopted: date of manual adoption

 The Board of Education is committed to providing a safe learning and work environment where all members of the school community are treated with dignity and respect.
-The schools in the district are subject to all federal and state laws and constitutional provisions prohibiting discrimination and harassment on the basis of disability, race, creed, color, sex, sexual orientation, gender identity/expression, national origin, religion, ancestry or need for special education services.
-Accordingly, no otherwise qualified student, employee, applicant for employment or member of the public shall be excluded from participation in, be denied the benefits of, or be subjected to unlawful discrimination under any district program or activity on the basis of disability, race, creed, color, sex (which includes marital status), sexual orientation, gender identity/expression, national origin, religion, ancestry or need for special education services.
-Discrimination and harassment against employees and applicants for employment based on age and genetic information is also prohibited in accordance with state and/or federal law.
-In addition, the Board prohibits discrimination and harassment against all members of the school community on the basis of physical characteristics.
+The School District and all schools prohibit discrimination and harassment on the basis of disability, race, creed, color, sex, sexual orientation, gender identity or expression, national origin, immigration/citizenship status, religion, ancestry, family compositions, or physical characteristics.
+No otherwise qualified student, employee, applicant for employment, or member of the public shall be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any School District program or activity on the basis of a protected class.
+Discrimination and harassment against employees and applicants for employment based on age, genetic information, and conditions relating to pregnancy or childbirth are also prohibited in accordance with state and federal law.

-In keeping with these statements, the following shall be objectives of this district:
+In keeping with these statements, the following shall be objectives of this School District:

 1. To promote the rights and responsibilities of all individuals as set forth in the state and federal constitutions, pertinent legislation and applicable judicial interpretations.

-2. To encourage positive experiences in terms of human values for children and adults who have differing personal and family characteristics or who come from various socio-economic, racial and ethnic groups.
+2. To encourage positive experiences in terms of human values for children and adults with diverse personal and family characteristics, socio-economic, racial, and ethnic identities.

 3. To consider carefully, in all decisions made that affect the schools, the potential benefits or adverse consequences that those decisions might have on the human relations aspects of all segments of society.